onera/Maia/doc/maia_pytree/basic.rst

 ``maia.pytree`` conforms to this mapping which, in short, states that:

 - node names and labels are simple ``str`` objects
-- node values can be either ``None``, or a numpy f-contiguous array
+- node values can be either ``None``, or a numpy F-contiguous array
 - nodes are defined by a list following the pattern ``[name, value, children_list, label]``

 Node edition